 On the other hand, if the tool is programmed to adjust the criteria for decision-making based on past data sets and outputs without human intervention, then the legislation will be applicable.
 In this context, the law is limited to predictive technologies that utilize machine learning-based algorithmic techniques.

-However, it is not the only criteria for companies to possess a technology that meets the definition of an AEDT to fall within the scope of the law.
+However, it is not the only criterion for companies to possess a technology that meets the definition of an AEDT to fall within the scope of the law.
 These technologies must also be used in accordance with the purposes and methods specified in the legislation.

-In this context, for the outputs provided by the system, such as scores, classifications, recommendations, or final decisions, must have a significant role in the employment process and effectively contribute to business decisions.
+In this context, the outputs provided by the system, such as scores, classifications, recommendations, or final decisions, must have a significant role in the employment process and effectively contribute to business decisions.
 Therefore, if a machine learning tool is employed that has a decisive impact on eliminating a job applicant or evaluating an employee for promotion, the company will be subject to the NYC 144.

 Once within the scope of the law, companies will need to take four different actions: